dwalkerwd7/DailyLIST/README.md

 - **Daily Reset** — Your list automatically resets every 24 hours, encouraging a fresh start each day
 - **Simple Todo Management** — Create, check off, and delete todos with minimal friction
 - **Optional Notes** — Add brief notes to any todo for extra context
+- **Drag-and-Drop Reordering** — Rearrange todos in any order you like
+- **Progress Bar** — Visual indicator of how many todos you've completed
+- **Achievements** — Milestone-based achievements with toast notifications and sound effects
+- **Sound Effects** — Subtle audio feedback for todo actions
 - **Clean UI** — Focused design with light and dark theme support
+- **Cookie-based Persistence** — No accounts or database; state is stored in HTTPOnly cookies

 ## Tech Stack